open-pioneer/trails-starter/docs/reference/Design.md

 -   For the developers of web applications, the system should offer

-    -   Support for modern technologies such as TypeScript, SCSS and UI-Libraries such as React and Vue
+    -   Support for modern technologies such as TypeScript, SCSS and UI-Libraries such as React and/or Vue
     -   Dependency injection for class instances that depend on services provided by other classes
     -   Enforcement of/support for clear interfaces between application components
     -   Support for extension / configuration of existing application components